 February 25, 2021 at 5pm local time

-Information on how to submit the application and the appendices can be found here.
-Hard copy submissions must be received by the application deadline and sent to JHU Innovation Fund RFP c/o Office of Economic Development, 1101 E. 33rd Street, Suite D300, Baltimore, Maryland 21218.
+Information on how to submit the application and the appendices could be found here.
+Hard copy submissions must have been received by the application deadline and sent to JHU Innovation Fund RFP c/o Office of Economic Development, 1101 E. 33rd Street, Suite D300, Baltimore, Maryland 21218.

-Yes, please submit the application and the appendices by the due date.
+Yes, the application and the appendices must have been submitted by the due date.

-There will be a virtual Q&A session held via Zoom on January 19, 2021, from 5-6pm local time where we will be answering any technical and logistical questions about the RFP process.
-If you are interested in attending, you can register here.
+There was be a virtual Q&A session held via Zoom on January 19, 2021, from 5-6pm local time where we answered technical and logistical questions about the RFP process.

-What is the partner matching session and do I need to attend?
+What was the partner matching session and did I need to attend?

-The partner matching session will be a curated forum where applicants may connect with interested JHU affiliates and/or community-based organizations with the goal of securing a proposal partner.
-The virtual session will be held via Zoom on January 25, 2021, from 5-6pm local time.
-It is intended solely for applicants who are looking for a JHU affiliate and/or community-based organization to partner with.
-If this describes you, please register here.
+The partner matching session was a curated forum where applicants could connect with interested JHU affiliates and/or community-based organizations with the goal of securing a proposal partner.
+The virtual session was held via Zoom on January 25, 2021, from 5-6pm local time.
+It was intended solely for applicants who were looking for a JHU affiliate and/or community-based organization to partner with.

 Questions regarding the focus areas and geographic areas

-Can we propose a project that involves the Baltimore City Police Department?
+Could we have proposed a project that involved the Baltimore City Police Department?

-Yes, the RFP states that public agencies can be partners to these projects.
-A letter of support from the Police Department would be required as one of your letters of support.
+Yes, the RFP stated that public agencies could be partners to these projects.
+A letter of support from the Police Department was required as one of your letters of support.

-Yes, as long as the proposals follow the guidelines in the RFP, projects may be integrated with the city’s anti-violence efforts.
+Yes, as long as the proposals followed the guidelines in the RFP, projects could be integrated with the city’s anti-violence efforts.

-Youth can include individuals 16-24 years of age, or some subset of these individuals.
+Youth included individuals 16-24 years of age, or some subset of these individuals.

-Why doesn’t this RFP cover all of Baltimore City?
+Why didn’t this RFP cover all of Baltimore City?

 Johns Hopkins has a special relationship with its surrounding communities.
-The RFP contains language permitting some activities to be available around the city, as long as there is a focus in the geographic areas outlined in the map.
+The RFP contained language permitting some activities to be available around the city, as long as there was a focus in the geographic areas outlined in the map.
 The Innovation Fund is also supporting and participating in BMore Invested, a separate citywide effort on violence reduction.

 Yes, as part of an application in one or more of the focus areas.
-Regardless of whether there is specific mention in the application, technical assistance may be available to grantees on making services trauma-informed.
+Regardless of whether there was specific mention in the application, technical assistance could be made available to grantees on making services trauma-informed.